dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-license-agreements-for-windows-pc-software-in-microsoft-intune.md

 ## Add Microsoft Volume Licensing agreements
 Intune Volume Licensing agreements provide license information for software that was purchased through Microsoft Volume Licensing agreements.
 You can add Microsoft Volume Licensing agreements to Intune by providing matched pairs of agreement numbers.
 The agreement or authorization numbers must be matched to the correct license or enrollment numbers.
 Agreement number pairs are obtained when you purchase your license agreements from the [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkID=223842).

-1. In the [Microsoft Intune administrator console](https://account.manage.microsoft.com/admin/default.aspx), click **Licenses**.
+1. In the [Microsoft Intune administrator console](https://account.manage.microsoft.com/admin/default.aspx), choose **Licenses**.

 2. On the **Add Agreements** page, under **Choose Agreement Type**, select **Volume Licensing agreement**.

-3. In the **Add Agreement Details** section, choose one of:
+3. In the **Add Agreement Details** section, choose whether you want to upload a file, or manually add the details.

-    -   **Upload a CSV file that contains agreement details** - Click Browse and select the CSV file you want to upload.
+    -   **Upload a CSV file that contains agreement details**.
+Choose **Browse** and select the CSV file you want to upload.

         -   The file can contain either two or three columns; two for agreement pairs alone, or three if you want to add a friendly name for each agreement pair.